T

 $8–$12

-Turmeric-marinated grilled catfish, pan-fried tableside with dill and scallions, served with vermicelli, peanuts, and shrimp paste.
-The unique combination of herbs and fish is a Hanoi specialty.
+Turmeric-marinated fish, pan-fried tableside with dill and scallions, served with vermicelli, peanuts, and shrimp paste.
+It's a communal, interactive dining experience.

 Bánh Cuốn